J. B. S. Haldane: Career

 To support the war effort, Haldane volunteered to join the British Army, and was commissioned a temporary second lieutenant in the 3rd Battalion of the Black Watch (Royal Highland Regiment) on 15 August 1914.
 He was assigned as the trench mortar officer, to lead his team for hand-bombing the enemy trenches, the experience of which he described as "enjoyable".
 In his article in 1932 he described how "he enjoyed the opportunity of killing people and regarded this as a respectable relic of primitive man".
 He was promoted to temporary lieutenant on 18 February 1915 and to temporary captain on 18 October.
 While serving in France, he was wounded by artillery fire and sent back to Scotland, where he served as instructor of grenades for the Black Watch recruits.
 In 1916, he joined the war in Mesopotamia (Iraq), where an enemy bomb severely wounded him.
 He was relieved from action and sent to India, where he stayed for the rest of the war.
 He returned to England in 1919 and relinquished his commission on 1 April 1920, retaining his rank of captain.
 For his ferocity and aggressiveness in battles, his commander described him as the "bravest and dirtiest officer in my Army".
 Another senior officer of his regiment called him 'mad' and 'cracked'.

 Between 1919 and 1922, he served as Fellow of New College, Oxford, where, despite his lack of formal education in the field, he taught and researched in physiology and genetics.
 During his first year at Oxford, six of his papers dealing with physiology of respiration and genetics were published.
 He then moved to the University of Cambridge, where he accepted a newly created readership in biochemistry in 1923 and taught until 1932.
 During his nine years at Cambridge, he worked on enzymes and genetics, particularly the mathematical side of genetics.
-While working as a visiting professor at the University of California in 1932, he was elected Fellow of the Royal Society.
+While working as a visiting professor at the University of California, Berkeley in 1932, he was elected Fellow of the Royal Society.